voltrb/volt/Readme.md

     a = ReactiveValue.new(some_object)
 ```

 When you call a method on a ReactiveValue, you get back a new reactive value that depends on the previous one.
-It remebers how it was created and you can call .cur on it any time to get its current value (which will be computed based off of the first reactive value).
-Keep in mind below that + is a method call (the same as a.+(b) in ruby.)
+It remebers how it was created and you can call .cur on it any time to get its current value, which will be computed based off of the first reactive value.
+(Keep in mind below that + is a method call, the same as a.+(b) in ruby.)

 ```ruby
     a = ReactiveValue.new(1)